-This gentle and non-GMO formula is designed to help your baby grow during the first year.
+This gentle, non-GMO infant formula is designed to help your baby grow during the first year of life.

-One of the perks of breast milk is that it contains a lot of essential fatty acids, which are necessary for your child’s brain growth.
-This formula tries to mimic that by including DHA and ARA.
-Both of these fatty acids are thought to be really important for helping the brain and eyes grow.
-Besides this, the formula features 15 added vitamins and 12 added minerals, including iron.
-Suffice it to say that everything your baby needs to grow up healthy is found in this formula.
+One of the perks of breast milk is that it contains many essential fatty acids necessary for your infant’s brain development.
+This formula mimics that by including DHA and ARA.
+These are omega-3 and omega-6 fatty acids which are considered very important for brain and eye health (source).
+In addition, this formula has 15 vitamins and 12 minerals, including iron.
+Suffice it to say, everything your baby needs for optimal growth is in this formula.

 Recipe and Use

-The big appeal of this product is in how they’ve actually made the formula.
-It has what Gerber call Comfort proteins, which are small and easy-to-digest proteins.
-This, along with the prebiotics, is what makes this so gentle on a baby’s tummy.
-These Comfort proteins also promote a soft stool.
-I love this aspect of this formula, because it means that this formula won’t completely rock your baby’s still-developing digestive system.
+The main appeal of this product is how the proteins are processed.
+It has what the manufacturer calls Gerber Comfort proteins, smaller easy-to-digest protein particles.
+This, along with the prebiotics, is what makes the formula so gentle on a baby’s tummy.
+The partially hydrolyzed proteins also promote a soft stools.
+I love this aspect because it means that this formula won’t wreak havoc your baby’s still-developing digestive system.

-Why this might be a small consideration for some, I love the fact that this formula is completely non-GMO.
-Corn, palm, and even soy ingredients found in this formula are some of the biggest culprits for being genetically modified.
-Until they can prove once and for all that genetically modified organisms are 100% completely safe for consumption multiple times a day over an extended period of time, I think I’ll stick with the safer option of non-GMO.
+While this may be only a small concern for some parents, I love the fact that Gerber Good Start GentlePro is completely non-GMO.
+Corn, palm, and soy are some of the most commonly genetically modified crops.
+Until it is proven that genetically modified organisms are 100% safe for longterm, daily consumption, I think I’ll stick with a non-GMO infant formula.

-My other complaint is that this formula does give your baby very stinky diapers.
-Formula-fed babies are notorious for having not-good-smelling bowel movements.
-This formula seems to be particularly stinky when the kid digests it.
-I’m thinking that this is yet again from those prebiotics, but in any case, it was a little weird.
-The longer the baby is on the formula, the less the poop seems to be as potent.
+My other complaint is that this formula gives your baby very stinky diapers.
+Formula-fed babies are notorious for having foul-smelling bowel movements.
+This formula, in particular, seems to become stinky when a baby digests it.
+I’m thinking that this may be due to those prebiotics.
+It’s a bit strange, but, after some time, stools become less malodorous.

 Enfamil Premium Non-GMO Gentlease

-The premium version of Gentlease is a tummy-tamer for babies from 0 to 12 months and is also non-GMO.
+This premium version of Gentlease is a “tummy tamer” for babies 0 to 12 months.
+Like the Gerber version, it is also non-GMO.

-Enfamil Premium Gentlease Non-GMO contains two additives that are found in breast milk.
+Enfamil Premium Gentlease Non-GMO contains two additives that are similar to those in breast milk.
 The first is inositol.
-This is one of the naturally occurring carbohydrates that’s found in breast milk.
-It’s used in the brain as a building block for healthy cells.
-The FDA has even said that adding this to formula is a good idea to ensure against a deficiency of inositol during the brain developing years.
-Also, according to Enfamil, studies have shown that babies who had proper amounts of inositol, whether from formula or breast milk, showed to be more intelligent by age 2.
+This is one of the naturally occurring carbohydrates in breast and cow’s milk.
+It’s used by the brain as a building block for healthy cells.
+According to the CODEX of international standards for infant formula, adding it is a good idea to prevent an inositol deficiency during the prime brain development years.
+Enfamil’s own studies have concluded that babies who consume proper amounts of inositol, whether from formula or breast milk, have higher intelligence scores at age two.

-This formula also includes all of the nutritional building blocks your baby needs.
-It includes 30 vitamins and minerals to support your baby’s healthy growth.
-Not only do these additives help with normal growth and development, but they also help to support your baby’s immune system, says Enfamil.
-This rounds out this formula and really gives it all of the ingredients that one would hope to see on the label.
-This formula contains good amounts of iron, which is a must-have if you are formula feeding a baby.
+This formula includes all of the nutritional building blocks your baby needs with its 30 vitamins and minerals.
+According to the company, not only do these promote normal growth and development, but they also help to support your baby’s immune system.
+This formula is nutritionally balanced, and has all of the ingredients that one would hope to see on the label.
+It contains a good amount of iron which is a must-have if you are formula feeding a baby (source).

 Recipe and Use

-This formula is called Gentlease because it’s meant to be gentle on your baby’s tummy.
-The corn syrup solids and whey proteins that are included as the main ingredients of this formula are easy for your baby’s tummy to break down.
-That’s because these ingredients have been partially broken down for your baby.
-This results in less gas, less fussiness, less spitting up, and softer stools that are easier to pass.
-Enfamil claims that this formula will begin helping to ease these common tummy troubles within 24 hours.
-This definitely seems to hold true.
-However, I think that any gentle formula will show an improvement over regular formula within 24 hours.
+This formula is called Gentlease because it’s designed to be gentle on your baby’s tummy.
+The corn syrup solids and partially hydrolyzed whey proteins are easy for your baby’s tummy to tolerate.
+This is because the protein has been partially broken down for your baby, resulting in less gas, fussiness, and spitting up.
+Stools are also softer and are easier to pass.
+The manufacturer claims that Enfamil Gentlease will begin easing common tummy troubles within 24 hours.
+In my experience, this definitely seems to hold true.
+However, I think that any partially hydrolyzed formula would improve symptoms within 24 hours.

 Enfamil vs Similac

-Read our comprehensive formula comparison article to see how the two biggest manufacturers compare one product at a time.
+Read our comprehensive formula article to see how the two biggest manufacturer’s products compare.